Abhishree-codes/AnedyaRoutingTask/README.md

 - [Chakra UI](https://chakra-ui.com/) for styling.
 - [Netlify](https://www.netlify.com/) for deploying the app.
 - Local storage for storing user data upon registration
+- React Context API for implementing login and logout functionality and managing the user's authorization status in the application.

 ## Protected Routes